btcpayserver/btcpayserver-doc/docs/Conference-PoS-guide.md

 ### Preparation of Bitcoinize devices
 - Make sure Bitcoinize devices battery level is 90%+ (if less, then charge)
-- Extension cords / high powered USB hubs are critical when setting up 10+ devices
+- Extension cords / high-powered USB hubs are critical when setting up 10+ devices
-- Enter the paper roll in the device
+- Insert the paper roll in the device's printer

 ## Setup merchant stores